polaris-slo-cloud/polaris-slo-framework/testbeds/kubernetes/cassandra-monitoring/Readme.md

     ```
     kubectl apply -f ./twitter-clone/kubernetes/twitter-clone.yaml
     ```
+8. Import the Cassandra dashboards into Grafana by navigating to `http://<node-id>:30901` and uploading the dashboards (taken from the [cassandra-exporter project](https://github.com/instaclustr/cassandra-exporter/tree/master/grafana/instaclustr)) from the folder `./cassandra/grafana`.

-Prometheus and Grafana are available on ports `30900` and `30901` respectively on the node, on which they have been deployed.
+Prometheus and Grafana are available on ports `30900` and `30901` respectively on any of the nodes of the Kubernetes Cluster.

 Cassandra is available on port `30902`.